TomInTheBytes/Cyber-Journal/docs/projects/genai/intel_rag.md

-# Generative AI threat intelligence research into RAGS and automated threat actor assessment
+# Generative AI Threat Intelligence Research Into RAGs and Automated Threat Actor Assessment
 This project (see [repository](https://github.com/TomInTheBytes/GenAI-Threat-Intelligence-Research)) explores proof-of-concepts to integrate generative AI with threat intelligence.
 It is heavily inspired by the excellent [research](https://github.com/OTRF/GenAI-Security-Adventures) of Roberto Rodriguez ([@Cyb3rWard0g](https://github.com/Cyb3rWard0g)).
 It follows a similar structure with small alterations.
 It contains various Jupyter Notebooks that explore the different topics.
 Every notebook is documented and has various improvement ideas.
 It explores the following areas:

 - **Threat Actor RAG:** Building a retrieval-augmented generation (RAG) system using unstructured sources such as the ETDA Cyber Threat Actor Encyclopedia.